What Does it Take to Be a Training or Development Specialist?

 |District of Columbia||$76,690|

-What Tools do Training and Development Specialists Use?
+Tools & Technologies Used by Training and Development Specialists

 - Microsoft Excel